|

 these men’s lives.
 He must

-have also thought that one should receive the Spirit when one first
+have also have thought that one should receive the Spirit when one first

 believes or else he would not have asked this question.